Insights and Perspectives

 Meant to give students the opportunity to discover professions that fit their needs, VCC’s Occupation Finder presents results filtering by career path, outlook and demand, wage, education and experience.
 The occupational profile provides valuable exploration information like top skills, tools and technology, and other competencies required to be successful on the job.

 To lessen any doubt about a given profession’s monetary outlook, VCC offers regional labor market information to gauge occupational supply and demand.
-And, students can further explore colleges, programs and current employment opportunities to begin planning their prosperity pathway.
+Students can further explore colleges, programs and current employment opportunities to begin planning their prosperity pathway.

 With self-assessments and exploration tools that help learners make key educational decisions, relationship-first technology that drives one-to-one advisor communications, and employer-centric collaboration tools designed to assist in finding reliable, local talent, Virtual Career Center stands at the forefront of the next educational revolution.